0330 822 0505

 They work in a similar way to standard mortgages.

-When you apply, lenders will still want evidence of your income, earnings and other personal circumstances and they’ll check your credit history to see how good you’ve been in the past at paying back loans.
+When you apply, lenders will still want evidence of your income, earnings, and other personal circumstances.
+They’ll also check your credit history to see how well you’ve paid back loans in the past.

 The big difference is the perceived level of risk.

-As the lender will view you as a higher risk borrower, you may have to put down a larger deposit, you could end up paying a higher interest rate and you’ll probably be subject to stricter affordability checks.
+As the lender views you as a higher-risk borrower, you may have to put down a larger deposit, you could end up paying a higher interest rate, and you’ll probably be subject to stricter affordability checks.

-In addition, the lender will almost certainly require you to order and foot the bill for a detailed structural survey of the property and in some cases, the decision whether to lend or not will come down to the surveyor’s comments.
+In addition, the lender will almost certainly require you to order and pay for a detailed structural survey of the property, and in some cases, the decision whether to lend or not will come down to the surveyor’s comments.

 What types of property do these mortgages cover?